Can You Actually Get Unlimited Satellite Internet?

 What happens when my data runs out?

-For satellite customers, once you hit your data cap for the month, your speed is deprioritized or throttled.
-This means that instead of giving you “high-speed” data, your connection is deprioritized, getting its share of bandwidth after everyone else’s traffic has been taken care of.
-This means that your speed will be even lower than normal satellite speeds.
+There are several things that might occur when your monthly data runs out.
+You’re not generally cut off completely, but you might be throttled, deprioritized, or charged an overage fee.
+For satellite customers, once you hit your data cap for the month, your speed is deprioritized.
+This means that instead of giving you “high-speed” data, your connection gets its share of bandwidth after everyone else’s traffic has been taken care of.
+This generally means that your speed will be even lower than normal speeds, though it has the potential to be almost as fast as normal if no one else happens to be on your provider’s network when you’re using it.

-Although throttled speeds are a pretty big inconvenience, the value you get from your “high-speed” data assumes that when you have data on your account you’re getting close to advertised speeds.
-During our hands-on testing of HughesNet, we found that our connection was surprisingly slow with or without data.
+Although low-priority speeds are a pretty big inconvenience, the value you get when using your “high-speed” data assumes that when you have data on your account you’re getting close to advertised speeds.
+During our hands-on testing of Hughesnet, we found that our connection was surprisingly slow with or without data.
 Although it did seem to slow after we passed our data limit, the difference wasn’t really that impactful.
 So before you buy that extra data, you should take a few minutes to see if your normal online activities are actually impacted by the decrease in speed.

 How much data do satellite providers offer?

 Most satellite plans range from offering less than twenty gigabytes to a few hundred.
-Starlink is the outlier, providing a terabyte of priority data each month, which is much closer to what you might expect from a wired internet connection.
+If we include Starlink’s Priority data plan in the comparison, it’s still the outlier, providing a whopping terabyte (1,000 gigabytes) of priority data each month, which is much closer to what you might expect from data caps on a wired internet connection.

 The amount of data you burn through depends on the speed of your connection.
 Slower connections can’t handle data-intensive activities like high-resolution video, so you’ll burn through data much more slowly.
 Faster connections don’t automatically burn through data quickly (you’re not going to burn through hundreds of gigabytes with normal web browsing), but they make it possible to burn through a surprisingly large amount of data if you’re not paying attention.